 Two-factor authentication can be enabled for Portfolio Managers and Property Managers using Latch Manager for added account security.

 Latch App, Latch Manager, Latch Cloud and internet-connected Latch devices communicate with each other via TLS 1.2.

 All data in Latch Cloud, such as access permissions, access logs, access photos, and personally identifiable information, is encrypted at rest using AWS KMS with at least 128-bit AES encryption.

-Data in Latch App is secured using platform-specific best practices such as iOS Keychain and Android Keystore.
+Data in the Latch App is secured using platform-specific best practices such as iOS Keychain and Android Keystore.

-Latch undergoes full system penetration tests by a third party with results being actioned on, in a timely fashion.
+Latch undergoes full system penetration tests by a third party to make our products better and more secure.